logzio/logzio-python-handler/README.md

 [![PyPI version](https://badge.fury.io/py/logzio-python-handler.svg)](https://badge.fury.io/py/logzio-python-handler) [![Build Status](https://travis-ci.org/logzio/logzio-python-handler.svg?branch=master)](https://travis-ci.org/logzio/logzio-python-handler)

 # The Logz.io Python Handler

+<table><tr><th>

+### Deprecation announcement
+Version 2.1.0 of this project ends support for Python 2.7 & 3.4.
+We recommend migrating your projects to Python 3.5 or newer as soon as possible.
+We'll be happy to answer any questions you have in [a GitHub issue](https://github.com/logzio/logzio-python-handler/issues).
+Thanks! <br>
+The Logz.io Integrations team
+</th></tr></table>

 This is a Python handler that sends logs in bulk over HTTPS to Logz.io.
 The handler uses a subclass named LogzioSender (which can be used without this handler as well, to ship raw data).
 The LogzioSender class opens a new Thread, that consumes from the logs queue.
 Each iteration (its frequency of which can be configured by the logs_drain_timeout parameter), will try to consume the queue in its entirety.